ML4SCI/SYMBAHEP/README.md

-# SYMBAHEP
+# SYMBA-FI
-SYMBA-HEP project
+SYMBA-FI project
-Repository for SYMBA: Symbolic Computation of Squared Amplitudes in High Energy Physics with Machine Learning
+Repository for SYMBA-FI: An offshoot of the main SYMBA project with the goal of extending SYMBA's capabilities to calculate square amplitudes directly from potentially complex Feynman Diagrams/Feynman Integrals.